 Braided Cross

-Knot tying is an ancient art which continues to be used by riggers in many professions; by hobbyists challenging themselves to intricate patterns for the sake of it; and for mathematicians who enjoy the mysteries of knot theory, such as the Gordian knot.
+Knot tying is an ancient art which continues to be used by riggers in many professions; by hobbyists challenging themselves to intricate patterns for the sake of it; and for topologists and mathematicians who enjoy the mysteries of knot theory, such as the Gordian knot.

 The braiding also reminds us that we can, if we decide to, be bound in the love of Jesus.
-(Check out the numerous YouTube versions of the Gospel sing "Wrapped up, Tied up, Tangled all up in Jesus.")
+(Check out the numerous YouTube versions of the Gospel song "Wrapped up, Tied up, Tangled all up in Jesus.")
 And we should, of course, similarly bind others in that same love.

 People worship Jesus in different ways but like the strands bound together in the Braided Cross, we are all in the same family (Eph.
 2:21).